cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - https://github.com/statiqdev/Statiq.Framework - found Wyam (the older version of this) accidentally thru an older Scott Hanselman post https://www.hanselman.com/blog/ExploringWyamANETStaticSiteContentGenerator.aspx and thought it might be worth review - I haven't looked at too much static site generation code so this could be useful.

 ## Notes

+7/7/2020

+Basically while adding resources for https://pointlesswaymarks.com/Posts/2020/empirita-ranch-6-18-2020/empirita-ranch-6-18-2020.html I found that in some cases I want images to do some of the things that files do because they are serving the same purpose in some cases like the Roskruge 1893 Map of Pima County - resulted in three things:
+ - Bracket codes to hyperlink to an image rather than showing the image - added for photos also
+ - Added a command to open an Image from the Image List.
+ - Added a todo to update images to be more like Files in terms of content setup

+Small changes to the StatusControl - thinking about changes for better appearance and layout.

+Bug fixes for Tags (wrong value) and Index (wrong method called for type).

 7/6/2020